Advanced Code Test

 • Timeout - Where you can amend the timeout setting for the code to execute.
 Arrows will allow you to set max 300 (sec), if you require longer, you can manually enter the timeout period.

-1. Click on the Parameters tab if you wish to set up Parameterized Assessments.
+1. Click on the Parameters tab if you wish to edit/change Parameterized Assessments (deprecated) using a script.
 See Parameterized Assessments for more information.
+New parameterized assessments can no longer be set up.

 1. Click Grading in the left navigation pane and complete the following fields: